xmartlabs/simon-ai/client/README.md

 Apart from integrating directly **TFLite models** for gesture recognition we also use [MediaPipe][mediapipe] as an alternative approach. **MediaPipe** is a powerful framework for building multimodal machine learning pipelines, developed by Google.
 It provides pre-trained models for hand gesture recognition and other ML tasks, offering high performance for real-time applications.

 ### **Why Use MediaPipe?**

 While **MediaPipe** offers robust gesture recognition models, the current lack of a dedicated Flutter library for fully integrating its solutions required us to implement it using **native code**.
 This allowed us to take advantage of MediaPipe’s performance, but the integration process was more complex.

 ### **Integration with Flutter Using Method Channels**

 To integrate **MediaPipe** with our Flutter application, we utilized **method channels**, which allow communication between the Flutter app (Dart code) and platform-specific native code (Android and iOS).
 Here’s how we approached it:

-- **Native Implementation:** MediaPipe was set up natively on both Android and iOS platforms using Java/Kotlin for Android and Swift for iOS.
+- **Native Implementation:** MediaPipe was set up natively on both Android and iOS platforms using Kotlin for Android and Swift for iOS.
 - **Method Channels:** We used Flutter’s method channels to send and receive data between the native MediaPipe code and the Flutter app.
 This allowed us to pass the camera feed to the native side, where MediaPipe processed the gestures.
 - **Gesture Recognition:** Once the gestures were processed by MediaPipe, the results were sent back to Flutter via method channels, where they were used to update the game logic in real-time.

 ### **Limitations and Benefits**

 - **Benefit:** MediaPipe provides highly efficient gesture recognition and improved performance over the previous solution.
 - **Limitation:** The integration is limited to using MediaPipe’s pre-trained models, and currently, there’s no direct Flutter library for easily customizing models.

 ## **Isolate-Based Model Execution**

 To maintain a responsive UI and prevent blocking the main thread, the **Gesture Classifier** runs all TensorFlow Lite models on a separate **isolate**.
 In Flutter, isolates allow tasks to run in parallel, ensuring that computationally heavy operations, such as gesture recognition, do not interfere with the app's UI performance.

 ## **Game Manager**